-Levels (or tiers) of local government: Some constitutions establish and prescribe the various levels of local government.
+Levels (or tiers) of local government

+Some constitutions establish and prescribe the various levels of local government.
 For example, the Constitution of France (article 72) states that, 'The territorial communities of the Republic shall be the communes, the departments, the regions, the special-status communities and the overseas territorial communities', although it also allows for other territorial communities to be created by statute.
 The Constitution of Italy (article 118) refers to 'regions, metropolitan cities, provinces and municipalities', while the Constitution of Tunisia (article 133) refers to 'municipal, regional and district' authorities.
 In these and many other cases, the formal structure of the local government system-in terms of the number of tiers or levels of local authorities-is specified in the constitution and cannot be changed by ordinary legislation.
-This gives the local authorities at each of the specified levels some degree of constitutional recognition, legitimacy and protection.
+This gives the local authorities at each specified level a degree of constitutional recognition, legitimacy and protection.

 In other cases, a constitution may refer generally to local government but without specifying the levels of government or the overall structure of the local government system.
 These matters are left to ordinary legislation.
-The Constitution of Zambia (article 109), for example, simply states that, 'There shall be such system of local government in Zambia as may be prescribed by an Act of Parliament'.
+The Constitution of Vanuatu (article 83), for example, simply states that, 'legislation shall provide for the division of the Republic of Vanuatu into Local Government Regions and for each region to be administered by a Local Government Council'.